 What Are the Benefits of a Storm Door?

-A storm door is a smart and relatively inexpensive way to improve your home in several ways:
+A storm door offers several smart and relatively inexpensive ways to improve your home:

 1. More Light

 When the day outside is bright and sunny but the entryway to your home is dark and a little bit foreboding because of a solid door, a storm door is a great way to let more natural light into your home.
 This is especially true for homes with long foyers attached to the entryway.
 A storm door allows you to open the front door and get lots of bright sunshine into your home without creating a gap in the building envelope.